TomasHubelbauer/sqlite-javascript/README.md

   offset from the scroll offset of the container - virtualized hex editor view) and each byte would be highlighted according to what it belongs to and would display additional information on hove
+- Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand